palewire/first-visual-story/readthedocs/index.rst

     {% endblock %}

 Making a chart in Plotly is simple, but we have to do some data transformation first.
 Plotly wants the x and y values of the chart to be in arrays, which are like a list of values.
-Meanwhle, if you look in ``_data/annual_totals.json``, you'll see that the data is structured in objects, like this:
+Meanwhle, if you look in ``_data/annual_totals.json``, you'll see that the data is structured in JavaScript objects, like this:

 .. code-block:: javascript